martinhbramwell/GData_OpenERP_Data_Pump/README.md

 1. there is a row in the *tasks* sheet that has the name of your class in column A
 1. the names in the *Action Step* columns in that row match the names of methods of your class
-1. there is a 2-row parameter block in the parms with keys above and values below that are understood by your class methods
+1. there is a 2-row parameter block in the *parms* sheet with keys above and values below that are understood by your class methods
 1. the *Parameter Block* cell correctly identifies the 2-row range